uOttawaDrone/drone-2020/UAV/scripts/open-cv/README.md

 # open-cv
-Here you'll find any scripts related to the drone's computer vision
+Here you'll find any scripts or code related to the drone's computer vision

 **Make sure you install the environment before you run the code.**
 **You will need to install anaconda.**